opensourze/1bot/README.md

-# THE PUBLIC BOT HAS NOW SHUT DOWN.
-However, the code will stay in this repository.
 ## 1Bot - One Discord bot for everything

 ### 1Bot can help keep your server safe with moderation tools, help you out with utilities, or make you laugh.